lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 <Tab tabId="1">Tab #1</tab>
 ```

 There is one child, `Tab #1`.
 In this case, it is a *text node* - just some text.
-It could be another `VNode`, which in turn could contain more `VNodes` - a tree like structure.
+It could be another `VNode`, which in turn could contain more `VNode` - a tree like structure.

 The next marked property is `props` - this one is pretty obvious, it's the props we passed.
 In this case, there is just one - `tabId`.